MbinOrg/mbin/docs/04-contributing/development_environment.md

 [This][php-dockerfile] is the biggest and most complex `Dockerfile` in the repo.
 It's a multi-stage file that attempts to make the final image minimal.
-You can read it, but the most important things to keep in mind are
+You can read it, but the most important things to keep in mind are:

 - the `base` target only has the minimal common items for the next steps
 - for production there are builder targets to build the frontend and backend of mbin